-The GeForce RTX 3070 still a premium graphics card option in 2021 and there are numerous high-end variants of the GPU available on the market.
+The GeForce RTX 3070 still a premium graphics card option and there are numerous high-end variants of the GPU available on the market.
 However, finding the best RTX 3070 variant for your particular build might be a bit of a chore.
 Some AIB partners focus more on the cooling design, while some focus on GPU overclocking and others simply prefer aesthetics over performance.
-Before we dive deep into our picks for the best RTX 3070 graphics cards in 2021, we have to take a look at the RTX 3070 GPU itself.
+Before we dive deep into our picks for the best RTX 3070 graphics cards in the market right now, we have to take a look at the RTX 3070 GPU itself.
 Besides, we have both Best RTX 3080 Graphics Card guide and Best RTX 3090 as well, so if you have a higher budget go for it.
 For a bit lower budget or ideal Gaming PC, there is also the RTX 3060ti.

 On October 29th, 2020, Nvidia finally launched the much-anticipated GeForce RTX 3070 which was the third card in the RTX 3000 launch series based on the brand new Ampere architecture.
 Nvidia’s RTX 3070 was had garnered massive hype due to the fact that it was supposed to be on-par or faster than Nvidia’s previous-gen $1200 flagship, the Nvidia GeForce RTX 2080Ti.
 Well, come reviews, that was proven to be true and the RTX 3070 immediately became a fan-favorite among gamers who were looking for flagship performance but were not quite ready to rake out a whopping $1200.